10001111/10001111/README.md

-– Im am i fronted and backend developer | vibe coder
+– Im am framework |ai assisted & automated| devloper

 About me

-I'm very interested and passionate about working as a web developer to help nurture my creative ideas and coming up with solutions to tackle a problem that I face throughout my journey as devloper.
+I'm very interested and passionate about working as a framework developer to help nurture my creative ideas and coming up with solutions to tackle a problem that I face throughout my journey as devloper.

 I currently live in [Zapopan, Jalisco, Mexico]  .
-I want to clarify that I focus on creativity and simplicity as a vibe coder.
+I want to clarify that I focus on creativity and simplicity as being ai asisted.
 I want to stay in the flow while developing.

 ## 🧰 Skills & Tools
 - HTML • CSS • Python
 - Git & GitHub
-- Vibe Coding Environment
+-framework |ai assisted & automated| developer

 ## 🚀 Featured Projects
 - [Another Projects](my GitHub repos)